ntustison/ANTsXMouseBrainMapping/Manuscript/resultsAllen.md

 reconstructions to facilitate population-level analysis of morphology and spatial distribution.

-**Data.** fMOST imaging was performed on 55 mouse brains with sparse transgenic labeling of neuron populations [@Rotolo:2008aa;@Peng:2021aa] using the high-throughput fMOST platform [@Gong:2016aa; @Wang:2021aa].
+fMOST imaging was performed on 55 mouse brains with sparse transgenic labeling of neuron populations [@Rotolo:2008aa;@Peng:2021aa] using the high-throughput fMOST platform [@Gong:2016aa; @Wang:2021aa].
 Voxel resolution was $0.35\times 0.35\times 1.0$ $\mu$m$^3$.
 Two imaging channels were acquired: